Common Japanese Words and Phrases Used in Aikido

 Ushiro - Attacking from behind, as in ushiro tekubitori.

-Ushiro Kubishime - Choke from behind and wrist grab
+Ushiro Kubishime - Wrist grab followed by neck choke from behind

 Ushiro Ryokatatori - Both shoulders held from behind